Please enter a search term to begin your search.

 A sample student schedule:

 ESL students must earn a grade point average (GPA) of 2.5 or above in ESL courses to receive the ESL certificate.
-Students will take a placement test at the beginning of the program, and placed in a section of students at a similar language level.
+Students will take a proficiency test at the beginning, middle, and end of the program to evaluate progress.
 Successful ESL international students will receive a certificate at one of three levels: Beginner, Intermediate, or Advanced.

 Reading I & II: Students read a broad range of texts from simple stories and articles with basic vocabulary to more advanced readings from newspaper and magazines.
 During the second semester, fiction and more challenging academic texts will be introduced.
 Emphasis is on building vocabulary and refining a student's understanding of written English through reading, writing, and talking about various texts.